 Boot Blankets for Feet: When feet get cold it doesn’t take long to become quite miserable.
 I’ve had a hard time finding boots that keep my toes toasty warm in the extreme cold, yet allow me to comfortably walk long distances if needed.
 My solution, boot blankets.
 There are numerous companies who make these and by strapping a set of these light weight covers to your pack, you will be amazed how much warmer you can stay during any set.
 The best part is, you can wear whatever boots you currently have.
 Simply zip these over boots when you setup and drop in a hot hand pad.
 You will stay perfectly warm in any conditions.

 ThermaCare Wraps for Neck and Kidneys: I’m a huge believer in adding external heat sources.
 My choice has always been ThermaCare wraps.
 The reason is simple.
 These were made for people with back pain so you can put them right on your skin, they don’t burn and they last forever.
-Usually I can get between 15-18 hours out of each.
+If you are suffering from back pain on these hunts, you may want to also think about bringing some remedies along to help with the issue.
+CBD has been said to be helpful and this Lazarus coupon code can help you save money on purchasing.
+Usually, I can get between 15-18 hours out of each ThermaCare wrap.
 By putting these on kidneys, you keep the entire body warm.
-Too, add one on the neck – this will add to overall body warmth.
+Too, add one on the neck this will add to overall body warmth.
 Much easier to carry these than several extra layers and it will make a huge difference in the field.

 Buy Lightweight and Inexpensive Whites to Slip Over Warmest Gear: Instead of having to buy all new white camo gear or white clothing, an easy solution can be to purchase the light slip over coat and pants.
 This way you can wear your warmest fall hunting gear and still be ready to hunt the snow if needed.